UKHO/taskmanager/docs/SQLManagedInstances.md

 `CREATE DATABASE [taskmanager-dev-logging]
 GO`

 3).
+Grant the relevant app services access to the new logging database so they can write log entries, e.g:

+`CREATE USER [portal-appservice-name] FROM EXTERNAL PROVIDER;
+ALTER ROLE db_datareader ADD MEMBER [portal-appservice-name];
+ALTER ROLE db_datawriter ADD MEMBER [portal-appservice-name];
+ALTER ROLE db_ddladmin ADD MEMBER [portal-appservice-name];
+GO`

-Serilog will create the necessary tables via C# code that exists in each component.
+4).
+Serilog will create the necessary tables via C# code that exists in each component upon startup.

 N.B.
 If a new custom column is added via code to an *existing* logging table, it is necessary to delete the table, whereby upon the component starting up again, the database table will be created anew with the new structure.
 Adding a column in code and running the component will not change the relevant table definition.